rrrene/inch/README.md

 ## License

 Inch is released under the MIT License.
-See the LICENSE.txt file for further details.
+See the LICENSE file for further details.

 For YARD's licensing, see YARD's README under http://yardoc.org/